Making clinical trials human for the patients who need them most

 Learning 2

-Breaking the MVP into three tight phases meant each one produced real findings before the next sprint began.
-Nothing was built on assumption.
-That structure didn't come from a template.
-It came from not wanting to discover the wrong thing after engineering money was already spent.
+Breaking the MVP into three phases meant each one produced real findings before the next sprint began.
+That structure came from not wanting to discover the wrong thing after engineering money was already spent.

 Learning 3

-Clinical objectives and patient emotion have to be aligned, not balanced.
-The research system's needs and what patients actually feel during enrollment aren't in tension if you design for patient emotion first.
-When patients feel confident, they complete the process.
-That serves the clinical objective.
+Clinical objectives and patient emotion have to line up.
+When patients feel confident during enrollment, they complete the process.
+That also serves the clinical objective.

 Learning 4

-Aligning business outcomes with user behavior required cutting features early.
-Several items that looked compelling on the roadmap didn't match patient mental models in testing.
-Cutting them early, with research backing the recommendation, kept the MVP focused and the timeline intact.
+Keeping the MVP focused meant cutting features early.
+Several items that looked compelling on the roadmap did not match patient mental models in testing.
+Cutting them early kept the MVP focused and the timeline intact.